ibm-cloud-docs/hybrid-hpc-cloud-pool/hybrid-hpc-dynamic-cloud-pool.md

 {: toc-compliance="ISOIEC27001"}
 {: toc-version="1.3"}

-This reference architecture summarizes the best practices for deploying a Hybrid High Performance Computing (HPC) environment connecting an on-premises HPC environment to a dynamically provisioned pool of HPC compute resources on {{site.data.keyword.Bluemix}}.
-An organization with an existing HPC on-premises facility might decide to augment this facility with these dynamic cloud-based resources.
+This reference architecture summarizes the best practices for deploying a Hybrid High Performance Computing (HPC) environment connecting an on-premises HPC environment to a dynamically provisioned pool of HPC compute resource on {{site.data.keyword.Bluemix}}.
+An organization with an existing HPC on-premises facility might decide to augment this facility with additional cloud-based resources to meet increased or changing business demands that fluctuate over time.

 ![Hybrid HPC high level architecture](/images/hybrid-hpc-cloud-pool-hla.drawio.svg "Hybrid HPC high level architecture"){: caption="High level Hybrid HPC architecture" caption-side="bottom"}